Blood plasma: United Kingdom

-Following fears of variant Creutzfeldt-Jakob disease (vCJD) being spread through the blood supply, the British government began to phase out blood plasma from U.K. donors and by the end of 1999 had imported all blood products made with plasma from the United States.
+Following fears of variant Creutzfeldt–Jakob disease (vCJD) being spread through the blood supply, the British government began to phase out blood plasma from U.K. donors and by the end of 1999 had imported all blood products made with plasma from the United States.
 In 2002, the British government purchased Life Resources Incorporated, an American blood supply company, to import plasma.
 The company became Plasma Resources UK (PRUK) which owned Bio Products Laboratory.
 In 2013, the British government sold an 80% stake in PRUK to American hedge fund Bain Capital, in a deal estimated to be worth £200 million.
 The sale was met with criticism in the UK.
 In 2009, the U.K. stopped importing plasma from the United States, as it was no longer a viable option due to regulatory and jurisdictional challenges.

 At present (2024), blood donated in the United Kingdom is used by UK Blood Services for the manufacture of plasma blood components (Fresh Frozen Plasma (FFP) and cryoprecipitate).
-However, plasma from UK donors is still not used for the commercial manufacture of fractionated plasma medicines.
+As of 2025, NHS patients have received medicines made from plasma and blood donors in England.